qianli10000/mtradeR/README.md

 # mtradeR
 Metagenomic TRajectory Analysis with Disease Endpoint and Risk factors.

-We proposed a joint mixed effect model (JointMatch) to detect OTUs predictive of hosts’ disease status in matched sets.
-We also designed and implemented a semi-parametric simulation pipeline was built to generate disease outcome and temporal high-dimensional metagenomic counts in matched sets.
+We proposed a Joint model with Matching and Regularization (JMR) to detect OTUs predictive of hosts’ disease status in matched sets.
+We also designed and implemented a simulation pipeline to generate disease outcome and temporal high-dimensional metagenomic counts in matched sets.

 # An example